Does a Teenager with a Learner’s Permit Need to be Listed on my Policy?

 In my case, as a parent of two teenage drivers, my auto insurance company performed a discovery that returned my first son as having a school learner’s permit.
 My agent contacted me regarding the insurance company’s findings, and I added him to my policy.
 This was several months AFTER the same agent told me I would not have to add him to my policy until he turned 16 and got his permanent license.

-Parent’s universally dread the day when they have to add a teenager to their car insurance because it will undoubtedly result in a significant rate hike.
-Teenagers are several times more likely to be involved in an accident, so insurance companies will charge much higher premiums to provide coverage for them.
+Parents universally dread the day when they have to add a teenager to their car insurance because the drivers age will undoubtedly result in a significant rate increase with multiple licensed drivers and, importantly, insurance for teens is pricier than for most drivers.
+Teenagers, as inexperienced drivers, are several times more likely to be involved in crashes, so insurance carriers will factor that in and charge much higher premiums to provide coverage for them.

-How can you reduce the cost to insure a teenage driver?
+How can you reduce the cost of teen driver insurance?

-The best way to ensure that you can (almost) afford to insure your teen is to take a serious look at the vehicle they will be driving.
+The best way to ensure that you can (almost) afford teen car insurance is to take a serious look at the vehicle they will be driving.
 A teen in a high-performance sports car is a recipe for high rates, as is a teen in basically any newer vehicle that requires full coverage.

 The solution to this is to provide them with a lower-cost vehicle that is maybe 8 to 10 years old.
 At this age, the vehicle most likely has depreciated enough that full coverage is not a necessity.
-Liability rates will be high on anything they drive, but if you can avoid paying for comprehensive and collision coverage you will save a ton.
+Liability coverage rates will be high on anything they drive, but if you can avoid paying for comprehensive coverage and collision coverage you will save a ton on insurance premiums.

-If your son or daughter is a good student, they may qualify for a rate discount.
-This is a good way to save 10-15 percent annually.
+If your son or daughter is a good student, they may qualify for a good student discount.
+This is a good way to save 10-15 percent annually on insurance for teens.
 Additionally, if they successfully complete a certified driver’s training course, they can earn an additional discount on top of the good student credit.

 Frequently Asked Questions